Pudhari

 Pudhari is a popular Marathi daily, printed in three centres and distributed in Maharashtra, Goa and North Karnataka.
 It is the leader in Kolhapur and Western Maharashtra and the third-largest Marathi newspaper daily in the entire state of Maharashtra.
 Alongside Satyawadi, it is one of the two oldest surviving newspapers in the state.

+Pudhari News, a Marathi news channel was launched on 29 August 2023.
+Its headquarters is located in Navi Mumbai, Maharashtra.

 History

-Pudhari was founded as a weekly in 1937 and turned daily in 1939.
-In 1943, Ganpatrao Jadhav became its new owner.
+Pudhari was founded as a weekly in 1937 and turned daily in 1939 by Ganpatrao Jadhav.
 Pratapsinh Jadhav followed in his footsteps.
+Currently, Dr. Yogesh Jadhav is the chairman and group editor of Pudhari Publications, while Dr. Pratapsinh Jadhav is the Chief Editor.

-Journalist Palagummi Sainath has accused Pudhari of publishing paid news in 2009 on the Maharashtra Chief Minister, Ashok Chavan.
-In 2016, Pudharis publisher, Pudhari Publications, invested in new colour printing and design technologies.
-In 2018, the editorial office of Pudhari was attacked with stones by Pune protesters.
+In 2016, Pudhari's publisher, Pudhari Publications, invested in new colour printing and design technologies.